Refinance hub

 General information only.
 These calculators provide estimates based on the numbers you enter.
 They do not constitute credit advice, take your full situation into account, or replace a lender's assessment.
 Fees, eligibility, and actual offers vary.
 Speak with a broker for guidance tailored to you.

-See how adding a consistent monthly amount above your scheduled P&I repayment can shorten the loan and reduce modelled total interest — holding the headline rate and mandatory instalment constant.
+See how adding a consistent extra amount above your scheduled P&I repayment shortens the loan and reduces modelled total interest — holding the headline rate and mandatory instalment constant.
 Many fixed-rate products cap voluntary extra repayments; variable loans may pair better with offset redraw logic that this tool does not simulate.

 Illustrative outcome